 Wow!
 I don’t know about you all, but I didn’t see this coming!
 I look back and I think about what my plans were for my company just 3 months ago and sending people to work from home, navigating the waters of what’s next, and watching the news headlines vigilantly was not in my 12-month plan.
-As a business owner and entrepreneur, I find myself with even more pressure of making this company succeed.
+As a business owner and entrepreneur, I find myself under even more pressure to make this company succeed.
 Not only is my livelihood on the line but so are the livelihoods of my teammates and the families that the company I am blessed to be in charge of, is responsible for.

 I know a lot of you are just like me.
 And even if you do not own the company, you are invested in the company you work for.
-You are a business development person looking at their pipeline going WTF!?
+You are a business development person looking at their pipeline and going WTF!?
 You are a CFO biting your nails looking at balance sheets.
-Or you are any other person that has put their life into their work and feel like everything might really be out of your control.
-Interestingly enough, I have had phone calls from all of you, and what I have found is that Covid-19 is a polarizing event.
+Or you are any other person who has put their life into their work and feels like everything might really be out of your control.
+Interestingly enough, I have had phone calls from all of you, and what I have found is that COVID-19 is a polarizing event.
 On one side of the coin, I am seeing companies look at this and see devastation – they are turning in, thinking about layoffs, and operating out of fear.
-While other companies are being cautious of making the right moves, but are looking to use this time to really work ON their business instead of IN their business and grow!
+While other companies are being cautious about making the right moves, but are looking to use this time to really work ON their business instead of IN their business and grow!

 Top 10 priorities we are focused on during this time: